ironicbadger/pms-wiki/docs/04-day-two/top10apps.md

 ## 1. Jellyfin

-[Jellyfin](https://jellyfin.org/) is the volunteer-built media solution that puts you in control of your media.
+[Jellyfin](https://jellyfin.org/) is the media solution that puts you in control of your media.
 Stream to any device from your own server, with no strings attached.
 Your media, your server, your way.

 <p align="center">
 <img alt="jellyfin-banner" src="../../images/top10/jellyfin.png">
 </p>

-Jellyfin has come a really long way in the last 12 months (list edited Jan 2023).
-No cloud connectivity required for authentication, no random streaming services and hugely snappy performance are all great reasons to try Jellyfin.
+Jellyfin serves no business model, and is not subject to the gradual enshitification that we've seen with Plex over the years.
+With no cloud connectivity required for authentication, no random streaming services and snappy performance - a fully featured, local first media server experience awaits.
 Did I mention that it's completely open source too?

 It really is worth a look if you haven't tried it in a while.
 Client updates are coming thick and fast and the server side of things has improved hugely as well.
 Jellyfin is the future of media servers, no doubt.
-Check out episode 87 of the podcast where we discuss our Jellyfin January challenge and invite the audience to take the challenge with us!
+Check out episode 87 of the Self-Hosted podcast where we discuss our Jellyfin January challenge and invite the audience to take the challenge with us!

 <p align="center">
 <iframe src="https://player.fireside.fm/v2/dUlrHQih+B62wpyjN?theme=dark" width="740" height="200" frameborder="0" scrolling="no"></iframe>